Glossary

 To understand it better, let's break it down into simpler terms:

 1. APIs: APIs are like bridges that allow different software applications to communicate and share information with each other.
-For instance, when you use a weather app on your phone, it uses an API to fetch weather data from a remote server.
+For instance, when you use a weather app on your phone, it uses API endpoints to fetch weather data from a remote server.

 2. Performance: In the context of APIs, performance is about how quickly and accurately these API requests are processed and responded to.
 Just like how you’d judge the performance of a car by its speed and reliability, API performance is judged by similar standards.